 The Scotsman may be the only person Jack can call a friend in Aku’s future, and it really is pretty touching to see him actually enjoy himself now and again.
 One can only wonder what sort of man he’d have been without Aku.

 Jack’s parents are also significant.
 Jack inherited his father’s duty of destroying Aku, he also fought against the demon to free his people.
 His father and mother then had to prepare for Jack to fight against Aku and wait as Jack trained himself.
 His father spent years working towards this goal.
 While he never saw his son again, Aku sent Jack into the future, meaning his father had to die knowing plan had failed to succeed.
 His mother meanwhile has to hide in a secluded and cold temple, waiting for Jack to reclaim his sword.
 Yet she too must’ve seen Aku rise over the world, and saw how Jack failed to slay him too.
+In medical practice, a common reason for using oral steroids is to treat asthma.
+Patients with chronic lung disease can take periodic steroid bursts to reduce inflammation so they can breathe more easily.
+Steroids can also be prescribed at this AU website to address inflammation in other areas of the body.
+High doses are often used first to quickly resolve a problem and then gradually taper the dose so that the patient can be weaned off the medication.
 Undoubtedly their stories are some of the most tragic of the series.

 It would be helpful to be reminded that lack of quantity doesn’t mean a lack of quality, though.
 Each person Jack meets is unique in their own way.
 Humans, robots, aliens – they all have a story that started before Jack met them, and continues when he returns to his journey.